kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 ## Before you begin

 Technically, you can either install, administer, and manage Kubernetes yourself or go for a managed Kubernetes solution.
 If you are looking for a way to take advantage of Kubernetes with a hands-off approach, a fully managed platform solution is what you’re looking for, please see [Deploy KubeSphere on AKS](../../../installing-on-kubernetes/hosted-kubernetes/install-ks-on-aks) for more details.
-But if you want a bit more control over your configuration and setup a Highly Available clusters on Azure, this instruction will help you to setup a production-ready Kubernetes and KubeSphere.
+But if you want a bit more control over your configuration and setup a highly available cluster on Azure, this instruction will help you to setup a production-ready Kubernetes and KubeSphere.

 ## Introduction